afoong/csvJoin/README.md

 ## Time taken

-* I estimate that this app took me about 15-17 hours to write.
+* I estimate that this app took me about 15-17 hours to write. (including docs/comments)
   * Excuses =/
     * Being in Pentaho loader land and bash land for the past 3 months have dulled my node.js skills.
     * I had not looked at a line of node in about 6 months prior to this.